bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 : REQUIRED.
 A unique reference for continuing the request.

 uri
 : REQUIRED.
-The URI at which the client can make
+The URI at which the RC can make
             continuation requests.
-This URI MAY vary per client or ongoing request, or MAY be stable at the AS.
+This URI MAY vary per RC or ongoing request, or MAY be stable at the AS.

 wait
 : RECOMMENDED.
 The amount of time in integer
-            seconds the client SHOULD wait after receiving this continuation handle and calling the URI.
+            seconds the RC SHOULD wait after receiving this continuation handle and calling the URI.

 expires_in
 : OPTIONAL.
 The number of seconds in which
             the handle will expire.
-The client MUST NOT use the handle past this time.
+The RC MUST NOT use the handle past this time.
 The handle MAY be revoked at any point prior to its expiration.